aws/eks-anywhere/docs/content/en/docs/tasks/packages/cluster-autoscaler/_index.md

 eksctl anywhere delete package --cluster <cluster-name> cluster-autoscaler
 ```

-## Installing Cluster Autoscaler on workload cluster
+## Install Cluster Autoscaler in workload cluster

-A few extra steps are required to install cluster autoscaler on a workload cluster instead of the management cluster.
+A few extra steps are required to install cluster autoscaler in a workload cluster instead of the management cluster.

 First, retrieve the management cluster's kubeconfig secret:
 ```yaml